 Steeped in history, myth, and meaning, Celtic knots are arguably some of the more notable Celtic symbols.

-“It’s heartwarming to see Queen Camilla wearing Queen Elizabeth II’s emerald and diamond Celtic knot brooch during her visit to Belfast today – dating back to 1893, it’s a historic piece that was previously worn by Queen Mary.
+“It’s heartwarming to see that Queen Camilla wore Queen Elizabeth II’s emerald and diamond Celtic knot brooch during an engagement in Rome.
+Dating back to 1893, it’s a historic piece that was previously worn by Queen Mary.
 Though there aren’t many documented appearances of the brooch, Queen Elizabeth II notably wore it at a State Banquet for the President of Ireland in 2014.
+Queen Camilla showcased it during a visit to Belfast in 2023.

-The design of a traditional Celtic knot is echoed in the brooch by lines of diamonds intertwining around a central emerald that appears to be a cabochon stone – one of the oldest and most coveted gemstones, used since ancient times.
-Celtic knots are known to symbolise strength, balance and harmony.
+The design of a traditional Celtic knot is echoed in the brooch by lines of diamonds intertwining around a central emerald, believed to be a cabochon – one of the oldest and most coveted gemstones, used since ancient times.
+Celtic knots are not only symbolic of strength, balance, and harmony, but are also closely associated with love, eternity, and enduring relationships – making Queen Camilla’s choice all the more meaningful given that this week is hers and the King’s wedding anniversary.

 zack stone, managing director, steven stone